Parent Info Centre

 PAR.png

-As a parent, you may be eligible to claim tax credits and deductions that help offset the cost of child care and other parental expenses.
-We’ve gathered a list of common federal credits and benefits for different scenarios in your child’s life, including steps on how to claim them when filing your return.
+As a parent, you may be able to get tax breaks and deductions that help pay for child care and other family costs.
+We've found a list of common federal credits and benefits for different situations in your child's life.
+We also have instructions on how to claim them when you file your taxes.

 Additional provincial and territorial credits may also be available to you based on your region.
 Visit the CRA’s Provincial and territorial tax and credits for individuals webpage for more information.